Bible Trivia Question

 The eating habits of the Pharisees and Sadducees

-The holy days of the Pharisees and Sadducees
+The doctrines of the Pharisees and Sadducees

 For how many days could the Jews not eat leaven during the Feast of Unleavened Bread?